makerdiary/python-keyboard/docs/macro.md

                 dev.send_text(line)
 ```

-## Repeated typing
+### Repeated typing

-Use a macro to trigger a repeated sequence of typing until a new key is pressed.
+Use a macro to trigger a repeated sequence of key presses until a new key is pressed.

 ```python
 def macro_handler(dev, n, is_down):